 Information for Neighbor Island Students

-LIS provides as much assistance as feasible to neighbor island students.
-However, each student is ultimately responsible to follow through on their own responsibilities.
+LIS supports neighbor island students who wish to pursue the MLISc degree, but distance education requires an extremely high level of personal motivation and responsibility.
 So that neighbor island LIS students know what their responsibilities are, the following is a list of program requirements:

 Who to contact